 Usually, juice is extracted from the waterhyssop stems and leaves.
 Once the juice is dried, it is powdered and added as a base ingredient for bread spreads, refreshing drinks and syrups, even though it tastes a bit bitter.

-Nota Bene: You’ll need to sweeten it before eating!
+Nota Bene: You’ll need to sweeten it before drinking it!

 Health benefits and use of bacopa